assen-velichkov/asens.works/README.md

 # My personal portfolio website
-Yo can check the curren version of the project published at [http://asens.works](http://asens.works)
+You can check the curren version of the project published at [http://asens.works](http://asens.works)

 To build it I used the following tools and technologies:
 - HTML